Myanmar protesters gather again after worst day of violence

 ‘DEEPLY CONCERNED’

-Early on Sunday, police arrested actor Lu Min, who has been a prominent figure in Yangon protests and was one of six celebrities who the army said on Wednesday were wanted under an anti-incitement law for encouraging civil servants to join the protest.
+Police arrested actor Lu Min in the early hours, his wife, Khin Sabai Oo, said on Facebook.

-His wife, Khin Sabai Oo, said in a video posted on his Facebook page that police had come to their home in Yangon and taken him away.
+Lu Min has been a prominent figure in Yangon protests and was one of six celebrities wanted under an anti-incitement law for encouraging civil servants to join the protest.

-The Assistance Association for Political Prisoners activist group says 569 people have been detained in connection with the coup.
+The Assistance Association for Political Prisoners group said 569 people have been detained in connection with the coup.

-U.S. State Department spokesman Ned Price said the United States was “deeply concerned” by reports that security forces had fired on protesters.
+U.S. State Department spokesman Ned Price said the United States was “deeply concerned”.

 France, Singapore and Britain also condemned the violence, with British foreign minister Dominic Raab saying shooting protesters was “beyond the pale”.